Germinating the seeds

 Transplanting -- Wait at least until the 2nd shoot appears before repotting.
 Move it to about a quart-sized pot (1 liter), which will hold it for a few months.
 You can then move it to its permanent home - about 5-10 gallons (20-40 liters), or into the ground in suitable areas.

 Repot gently to avoid breaking apart the soil ball.
 Water the soil before transplanting, to keep it from breaking apart.
-Always shade the plant from prolonged sun for a week after transplanting.

 Light -- Bomarea likes about a half a day of sun.
 It can take more sun in cool, coastal areas.
 It should be given some protection from strong afternoon sun, especially in warmer areas.